LawnchairLauncher/lawnicons/CONTRIBUTING.md

 1. Connect your Android device or emulator to your laptop/desktop PC that has `adb` installed (see [this tutorial](https://www.xda-developers.com/install-adb-windows-macos-linux/) for more information).
 2. Open the app whose details you want to inspect (e.g. Telegram).
 3. Open a new Command Prompt or Terminal window and input `adb devices`.
-4. Finally, type the below-given command to get the information about the currently open application.
+4. Finally, type the below-given command to get the information about the currently open app.

   **Mac or Linux**